zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 We will do the below tasks:
 * Add the extracts and replicats processes
 * Add transaction data and a checkpoint table
-* Capture Sequence Change Number (SCN) from the source database
+* Capture System Change Number (SCN) from the source database
 * Configure continuous replication and do the migration

 ### Prerequisites